bramstein/website/src/writing/index.md

 <p class="intro">My articles have appeared in PAGE Magazine, 8 Faces magazine, the Dev.Opera blog, and the Typekit blog.
 I’m also the author of the Web Fonts Performance chapter in Smashing Book 5.</p>

+# Web Font Loading Patterns
+<p class=subtitle>April 13, 2016</p>

+Web font loading may seem complicated, but it is actually quite simple if you follow some simple font loading patterns.
+By combining patterns you can create custom font loading behaviours that work in all browsers.
+[Continue reading…](web-font-loading-patterns.html)

 # Web Font Anti-Patterns
 <p class=subtitle>October 13, 2015</p>